Dnieper: Literature

-The River Dnieper has been a subject for artists, great and minor, over the centuries.
-Major artists with works based on the Dnieper are Arkhip Kuindzhi and Ivan Aivazovsky.

 Films

 The River Dnieper makes an appearance in the 1964 Hungarian drama film The Sons of the Stone-Hearted Man (based on the novel of the same name by Mór Jókai), where it appears when two characters are leaving Saint Petersburg but get attacked by wolves.

 In 1983, the concert program "Song of the Dnieper" from the "Victory Salute" series was released, dedicated to the 40th anniversary of the liberation of the city of Kiev from the German fascist invaders.
 The program includes songs by Soviet composers, Ukrainian folk songs, and dances performed by the Song and Dance Ensemble of the Kiev Military District led by A. Pustovalov, P. Virsky Ukrainian National Folk Dance Ensemble, Kyiv Bandurist Capella, the Military Band of the Headquarters of the Kiev Military District led by A. Kuzmenko, singers Anatoliy Mokrenko, Lyudmila Zykina, Anatoliy Solovianenko, Dmytro Hnatyuk, Mykola Hnatyuk.
 Filming on the battlefield, streets and squares of Kiev.
-Scriptwriter - Victor Meerovsky.
+Scriptwriter – Victor Meerovsky.
 Directed by Victor Cherkasov.
-Operator - Alexander Platonov.
+Operator – Alexander Platonov.

 The 2018 film Volcano was filmed at the river in Beryslav, Kherson Oblast.

 Music

-In 1941, Mark Fradkin wrote "Song of the Dnieper" to the words of Yevgeniy Dolmatovsky.
+In 1941, the Soviet composer Mark Fradkin wrote "Song of the Dnieper" to the words of Yevgeniy Dolmatovsky.